Preschooler Toy Guide

 3-5 Year Olds

 These toys are some of my favorites for preschoolers!
-As with any new toy, your child will strongly benefit from being shown how to play with it.
+Your child will strongly benefit from you playing together with them.
+You can model how to play with the toy, and then let your child’s imagination take over!
 This is one of the many reasons that playing with your child is extremely beneficial for their language development.
 Toys that are great for this age are ones that your child can start expanding their pretend play skills with.
 At this age, your child can enjoy toys where they are able to imitate daily routines (e.g. cooking, cleaning, eating), continue to expand their fine motor skills, and begin to act out imaginative play.
-Around 3-4 years of age, your child may enjoy playing side-by-side with other children, and by 4-5 years old, your child may start engaging in play together with other children in a more cooperative way.
+Around 3-4 years of age, your child may enjoy playing side-by-side with other children while participating in associated play tasks, and by 4-5 years old, your child may start engaging in play together with other children in a more cooperative way.

 As an Amazon Associate, we earn from qualifying purchases.
 This means that at no additional cost to you, if you make a purchase through certain links on this site or any related social media platforms, we may make a small commission.
 We only feature products that we believe in and use ourselves.
 Your support means the world to us and allows us to host this website.
 Thank you!